Likhithamyla29/task6/README.md

 Compared total revenue and order volume across different years to identify overall business growth.

 Key Findings
-The dataset generated a total revenue of 2,297,200.86.
+-The dataset generated a total revenue of 2,297,200.86.
-A total of 5,009 unique orders were recorded.
+-A total of 5,009 unique orders were recorded.
-The average sales value was 229.86.
+-The average sales value was 229.86.
-The highest sales transaction was 22,638.48.
+-The highest sales transaction was 22,638.48.
-The lowest sales transaction was 0.44.
+-The lowest sales transaction was 0.44.
-Revenue and order volume showed an increasing trend over the years.
+-Revenue and order volume showed an increasing trend over the years.
-The highest yearly revenue and order volume were recorded in 2017.
+-The highest yearly revenue and order volume were recorded in 2017.